Stained Glass Pattern

 Stained glass construction tools

-silver finish.
-I prefer toning down the bright lines so they don't detract from the work.
-I like using a black patina which makes the bright solder blend better into the design.
-Other patinas allow bright solder to be changed to a brass, green, or bright copper finish.
-After antiquing the solder, washing and drying the panel again, I like to wax the solder lines with furniture wax.
+the bright lines so they don't detract from the work.
+I use a commercially made black patina which chemically turns the bright solder a dark gray to black This way the solder lines blend in better and give the glass a more antique look.
+Other patinas are available that allow bright solder to be changed to a green, or bright copper finish.
+After antiquing all of the solder, washing and drying the panel again, I like to wax the solder lines with a liquid wax especially made for stained glass.
 This promotes an even color to the lines and prevents oxidation.
+The final color of the solder after waxing turns out to be a satin gun metal color sometimes with slight dark copper highlights

-to begin the cleaning process.
-The steel wool smoothes the solder lines and the dishwashing liquid washes away the flux used in soldering.
+smoothes the solder lines and the dishwashing liquid washes away the flux used in soldering.
 After rinsing, a second washing with #0000 fine steel wool and dishwashing liquid further smoothes and polishes the solder lines.
 After drying, the work is ready for antiquing.
+During this cleaning process the work can be thoroughly inspected for any flaws, bubbles, etc., that might affect the look of the finished work.

-melted, joins the copper foil on each piece so that all the pieces become one unit.
+all the pieces become one unit.
 In lead came construction, solder is used to join the lead strips together.
 Popular solders are 50/50 (50% tin, 50% lead), 60/40 (60% tin, 40% lead) and 63/37 (63% tin, 37% lead).
 In recent years, a number of glass artisans have started using lead-free solder even though it is more expensive and many feel more difficult to work with.
 The bulk of stained glass work is still built using tin/lead solder.
 I use 60/40 solder and a Weller 100 watt temperature controlled soldering iron in my work.
 When solder is melted, it flows down between the pieces and seals the joint.
 A skilled craftsman can then flow more solder along each seam and build a rounded, continuous bead of solder on one entire side of a panel.
 When finished, the panel is turned over and the same rounded, continuous solder bead is created on that side.
-On my window panels, I add a 3/8” or 1/2” zinc border strip as an edging to add sturdiness and make the panel easier to handle.
+On my window panels, I add a 3/8” or 1/2” zinc border strip as an edging to add sturdiness and make the panel easier to handle (see example below).
 On smaller works, this edging can be the finished frame.

-a guide.
-One copy I use to lay out the glass pieces as they are cut.
-I cut up the other copy into pattern pieces.
+as pattern pieces to cut each piece of glass.
+Another copy I use to lay out the glass after cutting.
 When cutting the pattern pieces, I use special 3 bladed scissors that remove about a 1/32” sliver of paper between the pattern pieces.
 The extra paper removed compensates for the thickness of the copper foil that will wrap each piece of glass.
 Scissors that cut out a larger width of paper are used in the lead came construction method.
 I have also found it useful to color my pattern pieces and draw lines on each piece denoting the “grain” of the glass so that color striations or patterns in the glass “flow” in the same direction.
 When all pattern pieces are cut and laid out on the layout copy, it's time to cut glass.

 The Stained Glass Construction Process

-The following construction techniques may be more detailed than necessary to give a basic understanding of the building process.
+The following construction techniques may be more detailed than necessary to give a basic understanding of the process of building stained glass.
 Hopefully, the extra detail may provide some “tips & tricks” for other stained glass artists or just extra detail for those who like lots of information.
 I have learned much from others!

 The Pattern: